 In addition to self-reflection, it can be helpful to ask the opinion of a colleague or supervisor.
 Ask your co-workers, “What makes you call me for help?”
 After collecting three or four reasons why others come to you, you’ll have a better idea of what you’re good at.

 Want even more information about your strengths?
-The VIA Character Strengths Test and the Gallup Strengths Finder Test are excellent tools to help you determine and clarify your thinking around your strengths.
+The VIA Character Strengths Test and the Gallup Strengths Finder Test (now called the Clifton Strengths) are excellent tools to help you determine and clarify your thinking about your strengths.

 VIA Character Strengths Test